alaanasssar/directory-tree-php-to-html/README.md

 # wordpress

-and this code can make a shortcode
+and this code can make a shortcode.

 <pre>
 function file_tree_func( $atts, $content = "" ) {